Back to All

 What To Do With Your Food When Moving

-Step 1: Make an inventory of your food and perishable goods.
+Step 1 – Make an inventory of your food and perishable goods.

-Before deciding what to do with your food, put together a complete inventory of what you have.
-Do a thorough assessment of your kitchen and anywhere you may store food, including the fridge, freezer, pantry and cupboards.
-Sort your list of food items into the following categories:
+Before deciding what to do with your food, assemble a complete inventory of what you have.
+Inspect your kitchen and all locations where you keep food.
+This encompasses the refrigerator, deep freeze, food storage area, and cupboards.

 • Canned foods: soups, vegetables, fruits, meat etc.